R00tB33rMan/Exordium/README.md

 # Exordium

-__Render the HUD and screens at a lower framerate to speed up what's really important: the worldrendering.__
+__Render the HUD and screens at a lower framerate to speed up what's really important: world rendering.__

 Renders the HUD at a lower fixed framerate (configurable in the settings), freeing up CPU and GPU time for the world rendering.
 There is no good reason to render the hotbar at 100+ FPS.